 - Fourth cathedral: a new cathedral, nicknamed the “Old Saint Paul”, was built between the 11th and the 12th centuries.
 According to historical sources, this cathedral was an architectural masterpiece of Norman and Gothic styles.
 But in 1666, the the “Old Saint Paul” was destroyed in the Great Fire of London.

-If you want to learn more about the very rich history of the English capital, Captain Ulysses can only recommend a trip to the Museum of London.
+If you’re interested in learning more about the rich history of the English capital, Captain Ulysses highly recommends a visit to the Museum of London.